hugovk/pypi-tools/README.md

 to fetch all monthly downloads from the PyPI database on Google BigQuery and save them as JSON files.

-For the examples below, data was downloaded over three or four days as getting all months uses up a lot of free BigQuery quota.
+For the examples below, data was downloaded over a few days as getting all months uses up a lot of free BigQuery quota.

 ## jsons2csv.py